ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 A pluggable parser for [Liquibase](http://liquibase.org) that allows the creation of changelogs in a Groovy DSL, rather than hurtful XML.
 If this DSL isn't reason enough to adopt Liquibase, then there is no hope for you.
 This project was started once upon a time by Tim Berglund, and is currently maintained by Steve Saliman.

 ## News

-### June 28, 2018
+### July 14, 2018
-Work is continuing on Release 2.0.0 of the Groovy DSL, which now fully support Liquibase 3.6.1.
+We're proud to announce the release of version 2.0.0 of the Groovy DSL, which now fully supports Liquibase 3.6.1.
 This release will decouple the DSL from any particular version of Liquibase, making it easier for users to take advantage of new releases of Liquibase as soon as they are released.
 Note that the DSL itself is tested against a specific version of Liquibase to ensure complete compatibility with a specific version, so YMMV with regard to newer releases.

-The latest SNAPSHOT release has been tested against all the valid elements and attributes of Liquibase 3.6.1
+Release 2.0.0 has been tested against all the valid elements and attributes of Liquibase 3.6.1

-*This release has breaking changes*
+**This release has breaking changes,** so make sure to read all the information in this section before upgrading.

 There are several breaking changes with this version of the DSL:
 1. The Groovy DSL no longer includes Liquibase itself as a dependency.
 Users